A Step-by-Step Guide to Filling Out the W-2 Form

 This field is where you report any amounts you distributed to your employees from a non-government Section 457 pension plan or a non-qualified deferred compensation plan.

-This amount should be included as taxable income in Field 1 as well.
+Additionally, this amount should be included as taxable income in Field 1 as well.

 Field 12: Deferred Compensation